@amqp-contract/contract

 Type guard to check if a queue entry is a QueueWithTtlBackoffInfrastructure.

-When you configure a queue with TTL-backoff retry and a dead letter exchange, defineQueue returns a QueueWithTtlBackoffInfrastructure instead of a plain QueueDefinition.
+When you configure a queue with TTL-backoff retry, defineQueue returns a QueueWithTtlBackoffInfrastructure instead of a plain QueueDefinition.
 This type guard helps you distinguish between the two.

 When to use: